Germany–United States relations: World War II

-When World War II began with the German invasion of Poland in September 1939, the US was officially neutral until December 11, 1941, when Germany declared war on the US and Washington followed suit.
+When World War II began with the German invasion of Poland in September 1939, the US was officially neutral until December 11, 1941, when Germany declared war on the US and Washington followed suit in The Aftermath of Japan's attack on Pearl Harbor.
 Roosevelt's foreign policy had strongly favored Britain and France over Germany in 1939 to 1941.
 In 1940–1941, before the US entered the war officially, there was a massive buildup of American armaments, as well as the first peacetime draft for young men.
 Public opinion was bitterly divided, with isolationism strong at first but growing weaker month by month.
 German-Americans rarely supported Nazi Germany, but most called for American neutrality, as they had done in 1914–1917.
 The attack on Pearl Harbor evoked strong pro-American patriotic sentiments among German Americans, few of whom by then had contacts with distant relatives in the old country.

 Roosevelt was determined to avoid the mistakes made during the First World War.
 He made deliberate efforts to suppress anti-German-American sentiments.
 Private companies sometimes refused to hire any non-citizen, or American citizens of German or Italian ancestry.
 This threatened the morale of loyal Americans.
 Roosevelt considered this "stupid" and "unjust".
 In June 1941 he issued Executive Order 8802 and set up the Fair Employment Practice Committee, which also protected Blacks, Jews and other minorities.

 President Roosevelt sought out Americans of German ancestry for top war jobs, including General Dwight D. Eisenhower, Admiral Chester W. Nimitz, and General Carl Andrew Spaatz.
 He appointed Republican Wendell Willkie as a personal representative; Willkie, the son of German immigrants, had been his Republican opponent in the 1940 election.
 German Americans who had fluent German language skills were an important asset to wartime intelligence, and they served as translators and as spies for the United States.